amathur2k/trydeepseek/README.md

 The project contains a simple script that demonstrates text generation.
 You can modify the `messages` list to ask different questions.

+Only the 1.5B model works on my machine.
+The other models are too large to run on my machine.
+I have 6GB of GPU RAM.